riusricardo/substrate-did/README.md

 ## Substrate DID Runtime Module

 The DID module provides functionality for DIDs management.
-It uses an universal identity registry where all the required data is associated to an address.
+It uses a universal identity registry where all the required data is associated with an address.
 It enables the possibility to create a portable, persistent,  privacy-protecting, and personal identity.

 ### DID Document
 _A set of data that describes the subject of a DID, including mechanisms, such as public keys and pseudonymous biometrics, that the DID subject can use to authenticate itself and prove their association with the DID.
 A DID Document may also contain other attributes or claims describing the subject.
 These documents are graph-based data structures that are typically expressed using JSON-LD, but may be expressed using other compatible graph-based data formats._ [DID - Documents](https://w3c-ccg.github.io/did-spec/#dfn-did-document)

-### Examples:
+**To create a DID-Document, a *DID resolver* needs to get all the information from the registry and validate the credentials.** _DID resolvers are a separate component in the DID stack._

+### DID document examples for compatibility between different projects:

 #### Substrate
 ``` JSON
 {